 38. Tsundoku (Japanese)

-That’s a bookworm’s favorite which describes the act of buying lots of books and never getting round to reading them.
-It’s a universal human activity, but it’s nice of the Japanese to come up with a word that that precisely describes it.
-It literally means “reading pile” and dates back to the Meiji era (1868–1912).
+That’s a bookworm’s favorite which describes the act of buying lots of books and never getting around to reading them.
+It’s a universal human activity, but it’s nice of the Japanese to come up with a word that precisely describes it.
+It means “reading pile” and dates back to the Meiji era (1868–1912).

 39. Boketto (Japanese)

 It’s another poetic Japanese word that is hard to translate.
 It describes the idea of starting at the sky without a thought.
-When you stare vacantly into the sky, giving no thought to time, life, history, or anything else for that matter – you’re experiencing boketto.
+When you stare vacantly into the sky, giving no thought to time, life, history, or anything else for that matter – you’re experiencing bottom.

 40. Szept (Polish)